PraveenKumar305/Projects/passwordchecker/README.md

   > in command line just type
   * python3 Filename passwordname

-Click [here](https://haveibeenpwned.com/Passwords) to check if your email has ever been hacked
+Click [here](https://haveibeenpwned.com/Passwords) to check if password has ever been hacked